hermeslm/generator-jhipster-angular-datatables/README.md

 ## Todo

 1 - Resolve problems in entities with paging.
+2 - Done.
+Actions buttons service used as dependency.

 ## License